cerbos/cerbos/README.md

 **_RBAC -> ABAC:_** If simple RBAC doesn't cut it, you can extend the decision-making by implementing attribute based rules.
 Implement `conditions` in your resource policies which are evaluated dynamically at runtime using contextual data, for much more granular control.
 Add conditions in [derived roles](https://docs.cerbos.dev/cerbos/latest/policies/derived_roles.html) to dynamically extend the RBAC roles.
 Or use [principal policies](https://docs.cerbos.dev/cerbos/latest/policies/principal_policies.html) for more particular overrides for a specific user.

+**_CERBOS HUB:_** A cloud-hosted control plane to streamline your Cerbos PDP deployment.
+Includes a comprehensive CI/CD solution for testing and distributing policy updates securely and efficiently, collaborative private playgrounds for quick prototyping and experimentation, and an exclusive Embedded PDP solution for deploying your policies to browsers and serverless/edge applications.

+## How Cerbos PDP works with your application:

 <p align="center">
   <img src="https://github.com/cerbos/cerbos/blob/main/docs/modules/ROOT/assets/images/how_cerbos_works.png?raw=true" alt="Cerbos"/>
 </p>

+Learn more about how Cerbos PDP and Cerobs Hub work together to solve your authorization headaches [here](https://cerbos.dev/how-it-works?utm_campaign=brand_cerbos&utm_source=github).

 ## Learn more